Azure/azure-functions-durable-python/docs/openai_agents/README.md

 - [Getting Started](getting-started.md) - Setup and your first durable agent
 - [Reference](reference.md) - Complete reference documentation

-> Compatibility note: The Durable OpenAI Agents integration has been validated with the OpenAI packages pinned in the sample application's `samples-v2/openai_agents/requirements.txt` (currently `openai==1.107.3` and `openai-agents==0.3.0`).
-Because the OpenAI packages release frequently and may introduce breaking API or behavioral changes, we recommend pinning to those versions if you face unexpected issues before reporting a bug.
+> Compatibility note: This integration is validated with the exact OpenAI package versions pinned in the sample app at `samples-v2/openai_agents/requirements.txt` (currently `openai==1.107.3` and `openai-agents==0.3.0`).
+The OpenAI ecosystem evolves quickly; if you hit unexpected issues, first pin to these versions to rule out a version mismatch before filing an issue.